-- N (an integer) If N is positive, it refers to the event with event number N (no matter which Exec the event occurred in.)
-If N is negative, it always refers to the event -N events backwards, counting only events belonging to the current Exec. - F Specifies that the next object in the event address is to be searched for, regardless of what it is.
-For example, F -2 looks for an event containing -2.
+N (an integer)

+If N is positive, it refers to the event with event number N (no matter which Exec the event occurred in.)
+If N is negative, it always refers to the event -N events backwards counting only events belonging to the current Exec.

+- F Specifies that the next object in the event address is to be searched for, regardless of what it is.
+For example, F -2 looks for an event containing -2. - = Specifies that the next object is to be searched for in the values of events, instead of the inputs.